weilandia/coding-for-managers/deployment/README.md

 3. To confirm this worked, try `git remote -v` and you should see two new entries.

+4. Run `git add .` to stage all the files in your app that aren't excluded in the `.gitignore` file.

+5. Run `git commit -m "initial commit"` to commit or freeze that version of all the files into source control.

-4. Push your code to github by entering the following command: `git push origin master`
+6. Push your code to github by entering the following command: `git push origin master`

 ## Deploy to Heroku